AnujaSunny/cheese-/README.md

-# cheese- using java - this project is a simple cheese game with many cheesr rules
+# cheese- using java - this project is a simple cheese game with many cheese rules